-To request bereavement leave, a student must notify the Executive Director of Student Success and Retention by email, phone or in person and, upon request, provide documentation.
+To request bereavement leave, a student must notify the Vice President for Student Life and Dean of Students by email, phone or in person and, upon request, provide documentation.
 Upon approval, the Director or representative from the Center for Student Success will contact the student's advisor, and faculty for each of the student's courses.
 Additionally, students are encouraged to contact their instructors prior to their absences.